-Our success or failure is the result of simple everyday choices that seemed harmless, but taken together over time will lead to failure or success in the future.
-For example, you go to a restaurant and you ordered soda instead of water.
+Our success or failure is the result of simple everyday choices that seem harmless, but taken together over time will lead to failure or success in the future.
+For example, you go to a restaurant and you order soda instead of water.
 It is harmless, right?
 But if you do this each time you go out and you have been doing it for decades, soon you will have health problems.
-You don’t get sick just by drinking a can of soda, it is the accumulation of all those can of sodas the you have been drinking for decades that made you sick.
+You don’t get sick just by drinking a can of soda, it is the accumulation of all those cans of sodas that you have been drinking for decades that made you sick.
 This is true not just with health but also in relationships, career, money and all other aspects in life.

 4. People don’t consistently do those simple things for three reasons:

 a) While they are easy to do, they are also easy not to do;